DWFlanagan/ntrh/06-survival.md

 FantaCo --- 21 Central Avenue, Albany.
 One of the strongest comic and science fiction bookstores in the Capital District.
 They also sponsor a local comic book convention under the name of LastCon.

 Nelsons --- Central Ave., Albany.
-A classic usedbook store, the owner is personable and knows where almost all his books are.
+A classic used book store, the owner is personable and knows where almost all his books are.

 Colsons --- State at Pearl, Albany.
 Largest collection of magazines and newspapers in area.
 Sleazy crowd after hours.